Études (Debussy): Free forms

-Musicologists agree on defining this form as “ABA’” rather than the traditional “ABA”.
-Sylveline Bourion analyzes in greater detail the technique developed by Debussy in his Études "to gradually but surely slide the material toward the breaking point" through a process of duplication, far removed from classical or Franckist principles.
+Musicologists agree on defining this form as A–B– rather than the traditional A–B–A. Sylveline Bourion analyzes in greater detail the technique developed by Debussy in his Études "to gradually but surely slide the material toward the breaking point" through a process of duplication, far removed from classical or Franckist principles.
 In the étude Pour les sixtes, for example, duplication occurs from one measure to the next "by rhythmic modification of the second beat, which leads to a slowing down, a softening of the articulation":